 Saturday, April 16, 2005

-I have been carrying boxes from my old office in our basement all the way up to the second floor where I spend my days now in my two new, Naomi-less rooms.
-And while watching The Andy Griffith Show or The Dick Van Dyke Show (all on DVD), I sit on the floor picking through those boxes, sorting through old junk and old memories.
+Lately I'm carrying boxes from my old office in our basement all the way up to the second floor where I spend my days now in my two new, Naomi-less rooms.
+While watching The Andy Griffith Show or The Dick Van Dyke Show, I sit on the floor picking through those boxes, sorting through junk and old memories.

-And too, I've spent hours tearing pages from years' old decorating magazines, keeping only the pictures of cozy rooms I love.
-I then slip those into plastic sleeves and place them in three-ring binders.
-These will go out on my porch for the hours I will while away out there.
+And too, I've spent hours tearing pages from decorating magazines, keeping only the pictures of cozy rooms I love.
+Then I slip those into plastic sleeves, place them in three-ring binders then out on my porch for the hours I loll around out there.

 So, like, what?
 It's the sign of a well-spent life to live in a dirty house?

 There is a balance to life.
 If only we would all find it.

 Some people say the Good Old Days are gone.
 Well, it's still the Good Old Days around my house.
 No one can take them away from me--unless I give them away.

 When people drop by my home, I know I'm supposed to offer them something to drink, but man, I forget.
 Many times I've remembered only as they go home (maybe because I didn't offer them anything to drink?).

 But when I meet people out in Real Life or here in Blogland, I am offering them (you) something without even realizing it.
 It's like I'm handing you a drink without consciously knowing I'm doing so.

 It matters what we offer the people in our lives because no one arrives there by accident.